samirjagtap4030/styleforge-ai/README.md

 This application is designed for **fashion image transformation only**:

-- ✅ Outfit replacement with elegant, editorial styles
+- ✅ Fashion styling and editorial visual enhancement
 - ✅ Fashion-forward designs with tasteful necklines
 - ✅ High-end photoshoot aesthetics
 - ✅ Adults 18+ only